Sindisil/line_edit/docs/dev/features.md

 This section describes the minimum features to allow lned to be used (albeit painfully) for its own continued development.
-Once these features are complete I could (and will try to) dogfood lned development elopment.
+Once these features are complete I could (and will try to) dogfood lned development.

 * launch, with optional file path to read in
   - If no file is specified, create empty edit buffer reading file.